Cover photo credit: Brooke Lark

 3. International cuisines are your friend

 Experimenting with international cuisines is a great way to keep things interesting.
-Japanese-style food, curries, or Mexican dishes are particularly easy to make vegan-friendly.
+Japanese-style food, Indian curries, or Mexican dishes are particularly easy to make vegan-friendly.
 For example, veganise your ramen by swapping your egg noodles for rice noodles, ditch the boiled egg, and replace the meat with tofu.
-Coconut veg curry is always a winner, and if you look closely, almost everything in a burrito is vegan – just ditch the sour cream and cheese and get beans instead of meat.
+Coconut veg curry is always a winner, and if you look closely, almost everything in a burrito is vegan – just swap out the sour cream and cheese and get beans instead of meat.

 Top Tip: Don’t be afraid to get creative, or to go heavy on the aromatics – they always work wonders.